grab/engineering-blog/_posts/2020-03-26-does-southeast-asia-run-on-coffee.md

 Interestingly, coffee orders for Singapore peak at about 4pm in the afternoon… are they working hard, or are they hardly working?

-## GrabFood’s love is in the air, and it smells like coffee
+## GrabFood’s Love is in the Air, and It Smells Like Coffee

 Curious as to what coffee flavours our SEA neighbours prefer?
 We spill the (coffee) beans!

-### Top 3 Coffee Flavours in each Country
+### Top 3 Coffee Flavours in Each Country

 <div class="post-image-section"><figure>
   <img src="/img/does-southeast-asia-run-on-coffee/image4.png" alt="Top 3 Coffee Flavours in each Country">
 </figure></div>

-### What is a non-coffee drinker to do?
+### What is a Non-coffee Drinker to Do?

 <div class="post-image-section"><figure>
   <img src="/img/does-southeast-asia-run-on-coffee/image5.png" alt="What non-coffee drinker drinks">